Heather L. Winkles

 - Business & Commercial Litigation

-The most beloved moment of her law school career came as a participant in a study abroad program in Galway, Ireland, where she took direct instruction from United States Supreme Court Justice Antonin Scalia.
-As a law student of Justice Scalia, she learned to unveil the frequent legal arguments that the late Justice said, “will come before the Court clad, so to speak, in sheep's clothing” and to vehemently cry out when the, “wolf comes as a wolf."
+Additionally, Heather studied at the Irish Centre for Human Rights at the National University of Ireland at Galway, where she took direct instruction from the late United States Supreme Court Justice, Antonin Scalia.
+As a law student of Justice Scalia, she learned to unveil the frequent legal arguments that the late Justice said, “will come before the Court clad, so to speak, in sheep's clothing” and to vehemently advocate when the, “wolf comes as a wolf."

 To Print Heather L. Winkles' Full Bio Click Here.